Floriy/GJB/README.md

 Some problem with the fact that the parameters_defo.cvs has the priority of Parameters.cvs, the variables are added to T323K_v1.0 instead of replaced by..

+Some problem with the format of PROTOCOL for the defo, the , are interpretated as field separator when importing with libreoffice.
+TODO  change these to '+' for example

+I have changed the number of defo beads per line, no +1 is automatically added, and if the number chosen is 1, then there is no crown around it.

 => SUPPORT